Grant 1: Association Baoulé

 Affoue Kouadio selling crops produced by the women's association at the local market in Bouaké.

-The women used part of the grant to have the village well restored.
+The women used part of the grant to have an old well restored.